groggero95/tsca/REPORT.md

 Some future improvements could be implemented to improve both the attack code and the attack algorithm efficiency:

-* Use C++ instead of C and implement a class-like backtracking as in the Python version: implementing backtracking may help in case of a series of wrong guessing, being able to go back to where the guesses started to be wrong and changing them;
+* Use C++ instead of C and implement a class-like backtracking as in the Python version: implementing backtracking may help in case of a series of wrong guesses, being able to go back to where the guesses started to be wrong and changing them;
-* Implement some standard filtering techniques to filter the most useful timing samples, to extract more information using less samples in the real computation and thus less time;
+* Implement some standard filtering techniques to filter the most useful timing samples: extracting more information using less samples makes the attack faster;
 * Implement the path considered exploration (2 to the power of the number of bit considered) as parallel thread, since each estimation is completely independent from the others;
 * Employ a better estimator, to reduce more the number of samples needed for a successful attack, dealing with better correlation during the choice phase.

 ## Conclusions

 We showed that it is actually possible to attack an RSA implementation, with the needed hypothesis, using timing information and mounting an attack based on correlation using the Pearson correlation coefficient tool.
 It is possible to retrieve the entire key on 128 and 256 bits in a reasonable amount of time and with a reasonable number of timing samples.
-With a faster code implementation and more refined timing models, also higher ranged keys could be retrieved in a reasonable amount of time.
-What's more, the attack capabilities are not restricted on samples on bare metal systems, but the attack works also on systems running an operating system.
+With a faster code implementation and more refined timing models, also higher range keys could be retrieved in a reasonable amount of time.
+Furthermore, the attack capabilities are not restricted on samples on bare metal systems, but the attack works also on machines running an operating system.

 [Colin D. Walter paper]: ./docs/CDW_ELL_99.pdf